hong-chu/group-project/Proposal.md

 ## Team Members:

-- Alice Smith –
+- Tian Liu (tianliu@seas.upenn.edu) - writeup, project overview, challenges and further steps
-- Bob Johnson –
+- Dian Gu (diangu@seas.upenn.edu) - will be responsible for performing explantory data analysis
-- Hong Chu –
+- Hong Chu (hongchu@seas.upenn.edu) - will handle modeling and visualization

 ## Data Source:
 The project will utilize the [arXiv dataset](https://www.kaggle.com/datasets/Cornell-University/arxiv/data), a comprehensive repository of over a million scholarly articles in various fields of science and technology. <br>